gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 @Carlson2020EmbSpe].
 We used the package `embarcadero` [@Carlson2020EmbSpe] in _R_ to perform the BART models.
-We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximizes the True Skill Statistic (TSS), as suggested by @Carlson2020EmbSpe.
+We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest.
+We then converted the results to a binary outcome according to the threshold that maximized the True Skill Statistic (TSS) for each species, as suggested by @Carlson2020EmbSpe.

 ## Quantification of ecological uniqueness

 We used the method from @Legendre2013BetDiv to quantify compositional uniqueness from overall beta diversity for both observed and predicted data.
-First, we assembled species presence-absence data by site to form two site-by-species community matrices $Y$, one from observed data and one from predicted data.
+First, we assembled the presence-absence data by site to form two site-by-species community matrices, one from observed data, called $Y$ (39 091 sites by 62 species), and one from predicted data, called $Ŷ$ (99 609 sites by 62 species).
 We measured species richness per site as the sum of each row, i.e. the number of species present.
-We removed the sites without any species from the predicted community matrix (this was not necessary for the observed community matrix, as it was, by design, only composed of sites with at least one species present) and applied the Hellinger transformation to our $Y$ matrices, as recommended by
-@Legendre2013BetDiv for presence-absence data.
-We then measured the local contributions to beta diversity (LCBD), which quantify how much a specific site (a row in matrix $Y$) contributes to the overall variance in the community [@Legendre2013BetDiv].
+We removed the sites without any species from the predicted community matrix $Ŷ$, for a new total of 92 117 sites (this was not necessary for the observed community matrix $Y$, as it was, by design, only composed of sites with at least one species present) and applied the Hellinger transformation to both matrices, as recommended by @Legendre2013BetDiv for presence-absence data.
+We then measured the local contributions to beta diversity (LCBD), which quantify how much a specific site (a row in each matrix) contributes to the overall variance in the community [@Legendre2013BetDiv].
 High LCBD values indicate a unique community composition, while low values indicate a more common species set.
-We note that our LCBD values, which add up to 1 by definition, were very low given the high number of sites in both our observed and predicted data sets.
+We note that our LCBD values, which add up to 1 by definition, were very low given the high number of sites in both $Y$ and $Ŷ$.
 However, the relative difference between the scores matters more than the absolute value to differentiate their uniqueness.
 Therefore, we decided to report the LCBD values relative to the maximum value from each matrix Y, meaning that the new maximum value was 1, and all other values represented fractions.

 ## Investigation of regional and scaling variation